Resume Tips

 2. Tailor Your Resume for Each Job Application

-Create a customized resume for each job that you apply for by highlighting relevant skills and experiences that match the requirements stated in the job description.
-This ensures that your application stands out from other applicants.
+Make your resume unique for each post you’re applying to by highlighting relevant abilities and work experience that are in line with the requirements in the job description.
+This will ensure that your resume stands out from other applicants.

 3. Use Bullet Points to Highlight Achievements